 Also, the museums make more sense after you have visited the places where the art came from.

-Old Tashkent is the area northwest of the center, between Chorsu bazaar and the Khast Imam complex as its center of gravity.
-It contains the old mahallas that survived the earthquake and subsequent modernisation push, as well as Tashkent’s remaining medieval monuments.
+Old Tashkent lies in the northwestern corner of town, with the Chorsu bazaar and the Khast Imam complex as its center of gravity.
+It contains the old mahallas that survived the modernisation push (so far), as well as Tashkent’s remaining medieval monuments.
 Take a walk around Old Tashkent to see the sights and get a feel for the place.

 Central Tashkent is the area roughly between metro stops Kosmonavtlar and Oybek in the south, Amir Timur Square in the center, and north up to Bodomzor metro station between Amir Timur street and the Anhor canal.
 Here you will find most museums and monuments as well as the best restaurants and hotels in Tashkent.